saferpay/sndbx/texts/safpfields.md

 Callback function, that is executed, if the Saferpay Fields have been submitted successfully.
 The event returns a **Submit Success Callback Message**.

 #### onError *eventCallback*
 Callback function, that is executed, if the Saferpay Fields have not been successfully submitted.
-The event returns a **Error Callback Message**.
+The event returns an **Error Callback Message**.

 ## Callback Messages
 Saferpay returns certain data to the application, in case of certain **eventCallback**s.